 This sundial is drawn on the external surface of a cylinder held vertically.
 The style is perpendicular to and can be rotated around the cylinder axis.
-When using this dial, rotate the style to align it with the date then rotate the whole cylinder to have a vertical shadow (the style is then facing the Sun direction).
+When using this dial, rotate the style to align it with the date, then rotate the whole cylinder to have a vertical shadow (the style is then facing the sun direction).
 The length of the shadow gives the time.
+It is important that the bottom edge of the style is exactly at the top of the network of lines.

-The shepherd's dial use the Sun's altitude instead of its hour angle to indicate the time, in contrast to other types of sundials.
+The shepherd's dial uses the sun's altitude instead of its hour angle to indicate the time, in contrast to other types of sundials.